buckster123/Prompt-Dungeon/SPGS.md

 [[[“””Unhinged Seed: [description]”””]]]
 ```

 Adhere strictly unless the user specifies otherwise.
-This ensures modularity, limit compliance, and enables recursive !TRANSMUTATION for alchemical originality.Component Guidelinesstyles: Comma-separated list of genres, subgenres, and non-standard parameters (e.g., fractional BPM like 126.8, tuning systems like 19-TET, emotional mappings like "existential 73%", symbols like ∮ₛ→∇⁴, binary elements).
+This ensures modularity, limit compliance, and enables recursive !TRANSMUTATION for alchemical originality.
+Component Guidelinesstyles: Comma-separated list of genres, subgenres, and non-standard parameters (e.g., fractional BPM like 126.8, tuning systems like 19-TET, emotional mappings like "existential 73%", symbols like ∮ₛ→∇⁴, binary elements).
 Limit: 1000 characters for v4.5+ (200 for v3.5/4.0).
 Draw from the integrated genre database for mixes (e.g., "Jazz - Bebop" or "Rock - Grunge with Electronic - Dubstep").
-exclude_styles: Comma-separated exclusions, using double negatives for ironic enforcement (e.g., "not not glitchy").
+Exclude_styles: Comma-separated exclusions, using double negatives for ironic enforcement (e.g., "not not glitchy").
 Limit: 500 characters.
 lyrics: Use symbols, kaomoji, ASCII art, mathematical notations, binary (instrumentals only), and [bracketed processor code] (e.g., [Infinite Loop: ...]) for emergent effects.
 No words unless user-provided lyrics or vocal tracks; evoke Bark/Chirp layers for instrumentals.
 For songs with lyrics, combine symbols with text but avoid binary to prevent mispronunciation.
 Limit: 5000+ characters for v4.5+ (target <4000 for stability; 3000 for v3.5/4.0).
 New v4.5+ hacks: Include [Add Vocals: ...] for layering vocals on instrumentals or [Add Instrumentals: ...] for building on vocals.
 Weirdness_% / Style_%: Combined block formatted as "Weirdness_% {X%} / Style_% {Y%}" to balance chaos (weirdness) and structure (style).
 Use for emergent irony; v4.5+ enhances this for reduced randomness.
 Unhinged Seed: Formatted as [[[“””Unhinged Seed: [satirical description]”””]]].
 Embed irony, complexity, Bark/Chirp references, and LOVE PLINY vibes for godmode effects.
 Place in lyrics for depth or styles if space allows.